cf-toolsuite/java/README.md

-# `gcr.io/paketo-buildpacks/java`
+# `docker.io/cftoolsuite/java-buildpack`

-The Paketo Buildpack for Java is a Cloud Native Buildpack with an order definition suitable for Java applications.
+The cf-toolsuite/java-buildpack for Java is a Cloud Native Buildpack with an order definition suitable for Java applications.

+It is a derivative of [paketo-buildpacks/java](https://github.com/paketo-buildpacks/java)

 ## Included Buildpacks